ydh-embedded/cSharp---sql/docs/Obsidian/2024-07-24---docker-install.md

 Now that you have Docker Engine installed, you can start exploring the world of containerization!

+#### Arch Linux
-When you're running Arch Linux with kernel version 6.10.0-arch1-2.
+- When you're running Arch Linux with kernel version 6.10.0-arch1-2.

 When it comes to pulling a Docker image, the `arch` image is not a valid option.
 The `arch` image is not an official Docker image, and it's not designed to run as a container.

 Instead, you can use the following Docker images, which are compatible with Arch Linux: